 It is now possible to reach anywhere on the planet in under 2.5 hours.

-of some planes are breathtakingly luxurious compared to those of earlier
+of most planes are breathtakingly luxurious compared to those of earlier

 decades.
 New materials have enabled the use of transparent walls and ceilings,

 flooding the fuselage with natural light.
-The seating areas are beautifully
+Seating areas are beautifully

-are running at less than full capacity, unneeded seats are shuffled to
+are running at less than full capacity, any unneeded seats are automatically shuffled to

 the rear, where they collapse and are hidden from view.
 The remaining

-seats are then redistributed, rearranging themselves to offer everyone
+seats are redistributed, rearranging themselves to offer everyone

 the maximum possible legroom.
-These seats also morph to fit passengers'
+These seats can also morph to perfectly fit passengers'

 bodies.
 They can re-energise travellers with vitamin and antioxidant-enriched